GregoryKogan/devlog/devlog/src/posts/HowToMakeVueMarkdownBlog.md

 #### Deploy script

-Assuming you already have github repository and connected to it, all you need to do is create `deploy.sh` script in root of your project and put this code inside of it:
+Assuming you already got and connected a github repository, all you need to do is to create `deploy.sh` script in the root of your project and put this code into of it:

 ```Bash
 #!/usr/bin/env sh